abdulkhanCS/Player-Stats-Django-API/README.md

 ## Making a Request

 The following code makes a request to FastbreakAPI and retrieves player data using Axios.
+To use Axios, install the client through typing the command ```npm install axios``` in your current working directory.
 The code can be found under the demo folder in demo.js.

 ![Working example](https://i.imgur.com/7jYnIUF.png)

-The following JSON payload would be retrieved:
+The output of the ```console.log()``` statement in line 19 results in the following output:

-![Working example JSON payload](https://i.imgur.com/pwf5bBK.png)
+![Working example JSON payload](https://i.imgur.com/pwf5bBK.png) Where any field of the json payload can be accessed through ```data['<field']```.

 ## Error Cases